Latest publications

 A painting that knows no evil. by Gerardo Muñoz

-In several places in his Lectures of Aesthetics, Hegel refers to Dutch painting as a way to thematize the concept of completion that fulfills being in the world.
+In several places of his Lectures of Aesthetics, Hegel refers to Dutch painting as a way to thematize the concept of completion that fulfills being in the world.
 For a moment his commentary brings to bear a state of the mundane while avoiding the vulgarity of the overachieving surface that would define the general tendency…

 Pascal against the empire of opinion. by Gerardo Muñoz